HaoCheong/inkpress/README.md

 # Inkpress - The Quick Templater CLI tool 🦑

-Inkpress is a node-based CLI tool allowing you to quickyl generate files of a repetitive structure and answers.
+Inkpress is a node-based CLI tool allowing you to quickly generate files of a repetitive structure and answers.

 Use cases include (but are not limited to):